blazium-engine/blazium-docs/tutorials/io/runtime_file_loading_and_saving.rst

     resources like textures can be loaded correctly.
 When loading from a file, the base path is automatically set to the folder containing the file.
-When loading from a buffer, this base path must be manually set as there is no way for Godot to infer this path.
+When loading from a buffer, this base path must be manually set as there is no way for Blazium to infer this path.

     To set the base path, set
     :ref:`GLTFState.base_path <class_GLTFState_property_base_path>` on your